-- 50. Transitioning to electric mobility (e-mobility) remains a priority intervention of the Government's inclusive green growth and climate action plan aimed at reducing greenhouse gas emissions and air pollution while at the same time meeting the mobility needs of consumers.
+52. Transitioning to electric mobility (e-mobility) remains a priority intervention of the Government's inclusive green growth and climate action plan aimed at reducing greenhouse gas emissions and air pollution while at the same time meeting the mobility needs of consumers.
 Significant developments and encouraging efforts have been realized.
 The arrival and use of electric vehicles and motorcycles in Nairobi, marks a significant turning point towards this transformation.
 In addition to lowering carbon emissions, these vehicles and motorcycles are economically friendly.
-Additionally, electric vehicles and motorcycles are an important breakthrough toward bettering air quality and easing traffic in busy cities because of their quiet operation and lower running costs as compared to fuel diesel buses. - 51.
-As a significant step towards e-mobility, the Government launched the first batch of locally assembled electric buses in partnership with BasiGo and Kenya Vehicle Manufacturers (KVM) in April 2024.
+Additionally, electric vehicles and motorcycles are an important breakthrough toward bettering air quality and easing traffic in busy cities because of their quiet operation and lower running costs as compared to fuel diesel buses.

+53. As a significant step towards e-mobility, the Government launched the first batch of locally assembled electric buses in partnership with BasiGo and Kenya Vehicle Manufacturers (KVM) in April 2024.
 This initiative is aligned with the national goal of transitioning to a fully electric bus fleet by 2027.
-In order to promote local manufacturing and assembly of electronic vehicles and motorcycles, the Government has developed draft National E-Mobility Policy.
-Once finalized, the Policy will guide the development of electric mobility in all transportation modes road, rail, air and maritime, by providing a transition framework from the use of conventional internal combustion engine (ICE) vehicles.
-The Policy will also support establishment of E-mobility charging infrastructure, reduction in emissions, lower operating costs, decrease reliance on imported fuels, and create green jobs.
-Additionally, the Government has partnered with

-BasiGo and KVM to assemble electric buses locally, with BasiGo planning to deliver 1,000 electric buses in the next three years.
+The Government has also partnered with BasiGo and KVM to assemble electric buses locally, with BasiGo planning to deliver 1,000 electric buses in the next three years.
 These efforts are aimed at reducing carbon emissions, improving transport infrastructure, and creating green jobs.
+In order to promote e-mobility, the Government has developed a National Electric Mobility Policy to guide in the transition of Internal Combustion Engines (ICE) vehicles to electric vehicles (EVs).
+This will facilitate reduction of harmful vehicle emissions into the atmosphere, reducing Green House Gases effect from the transport sector as well as create employment through development and adoption of e-mobility.